peerScholar Student Guide

 • Submit a request at the peerScholar Support Center directly.

-• Reach out to your instructors or teaching assistants with any questions, too, as they may be able to answer any questions related to the assignment or provide real-time assistance in helping you resolve issues.
+• Reach out to your instructors or teaching assistants with any questions, too.
+They may be able to answer any questions related to the assignment or provide real-time assistance in helping you resolve issues.

 Online learning support